-This article describes various public opinions regarding the imposition of the death penalty for drug offenders in Indonesia.
-The study focused on differences of opinion community in responding to the execution of the death penalty for drug offenders and efforts formulate effective criminal penalties for drug crimes.
-This article examines it from the point of view of the sociology of law, especially the theory of behaviorism and the theory of justice.
-In from the perspective of the sociology of law, a sentencing device should include two things, namely: first, it must accommodate the aspirations of the people who demand retaliation as a offset on the basis of the extent of the offender's fault.
-Second, it must include objectives punishment, namely maintaining and maintaining community unity.
-With Thus, the law must represent the community's sense of justice.
-Hence attitudes and actions people who choose the death penalty for drug offenders can justified even though in other places the death penalty is abolished.
+This article discusses the pros and cons of public views regarding the implementation of criminal sanctions for narcotics criminals in Indonesia.
+The study will focus on differences in public opinion in responding to the execution of the death penalty for narcotics criminals and efforts to formulate effective criminal penalties for drug crimes.
+The study in writing this article is based on the sociology of law, especially the theory of behaviorism and the theory of justice.
+In the perspective of the sociology of law, a sentencing device should include two things, namely: first, it must accommodate the aspirations of the people who demand retaliation as a balance on the basis of the level of guilt of the perpetrator.
+Second, it must include the purpose of punishment, namely to maintain and maintain community unity.
+Thus, the law must represent the community's sense of justice.
+Therefore, the attitudes and actions of people who choose the death penalty for narcotics criminals can be justified even though in other places the death penalty is abolished.

-Keywords: Death Penalty, Nartotics Act, Sosiology of Law.
+Keywords: Death Penalty, Narcotics Criminal Act, Sosiology of Law.